Infineon/mtb-example-fx2g3-slave-fifo-out/README.md

-# EZ-USB&trade; FX2G3: LVCMOS Slave FIFO OUT application
+# EZ-USB&trade; FX2G3: LVCMOS slave FIFO OUT application

-This code example illustrates the configuration and usage of Sensor Interface Port (SIP) on the FX2G3 device to implement the Synchronous Slave FIFO OUT protocol.
+This code example explains the configuration and usage of sensor interface port (SIP) on the FX2G3 device to implement the synchronous slave FIFO OUT protocol.
-A master device that implements the Infineon-defined Synchronous Slave FIFO protocol required to perform data transfers with this application.
+A master device that implements the Infineon defined synchronous slave FIFO protocol is required to perform data transfers with this application.

 > **Note:** This code example is an alpha release only for EZ-USB&trade; FX2G3 devices.